-Alba is a small community located at the intersection of U.S. Highway 69 and Farm To Market Road 17 on the western edge of Wood County in East Texas.
+Alba is a small community located at the intersection of U.S. Highway 69 and Farm To Market Road 17 on the western edge of Wood County in Upper East Texas.
 Part of the town extends west into Rains County.

 It is situated south of Lake Fork and approximately ten miles west of Quitman, and near Emory, Mineola and Golden.
 Alba is located 80 miles east of the Dallas/Fort Worth Metroplex, and 90 miles west of Shreveport, Louisiana.

 Alba offers a variety of opportunities for business, weekend getaways, sport fishing, and much more.
 The population of Alba is listed as 473 in the Federal 2020 Census.
 It is assigned Area Code 903 and Zip Code 75410.

 Welcome sign to Alba, Texas, established 1843

 Historical marker about the Alba coal mines in East Texas

 Alba was originally settled in 1843, and the Missouri, Kansas and Texas Railroad (MKT) reached Alba in 1881.
 Later that year, Alba also received a post office.
 By 1882, a townsite had been laid out and a number of merchants were opened in the area.

 A lignite coal deposit was discovered near Alba around 1900 and shortly afterwards the Texas Short Line Railway was constructed to ship coal from Alba and nearby Hoyt to Grand Saline in Van Zandt County.